Will you recycle?

 That's the thing about gardening, though: It comes with pay-offs that have nothing to do with money.
 If your reasons for starting a garden include not only thrift but also the joy of the outdoors, fun and learning with your kids, and the sense of fulfillment that comes with growing from seed to fruit, it's an endeavor that's likely to succeed, one way or another.

-For more information on saving money, growing your own food, and related topics, look over the links on the next page.
+For more information on saving money, growing your own food, and related topics, look over the links below.